CSC207-UofT/course-project-uwutever/reports/phase2/design_document.md

 if such a superclass exists.
 Indeed, in our implementation of the algorithm, we have multiple such cases of subclasses, which we shall now see, case-by-case.

-Firstly, we consider the case of the `ASTNode` abstract superclass and its subclasses.
+As a particular example, we consider the case of the `ASTNode` abstract superclass and its subclasses.
 Each subclass can be substituted for by the `ASTNode` superclass, and represents a particular case of ASTs.
-Next, we consider ...
+There are many more such examples in the code which we shall not name in this document since attempting to create a .

 Front-end: We extended many of the classes in the Android framework to implement our own functionality without breaking the system (such as `RegexRoomDatabase extends RoomDataBase`, which is a system super class.)